kinokasai/prc/doc/nsap/nsap.md

-## Normalization
+# Normalization

 In order to compile down to sequential code, it is imperative to extract stateful computations that appear inside expressions.

+During the rest of this report, we'll be using a special layout to show transformations.
+Original code will be on the right, and transformations will be found on the left.

 The normalizer's behavior is quite simple.
 Its operation are twofold.

 Firstly, it separates pattern equations into simple ones.
-One should not make the misatke to expect that a pattern on the right hand side of the equation signifies the presence of a pattern equation.
+One should not make the mistake to expect that a pattern on the right hand side of the equation signifies the presence of a pattern equation.
 Indeed, node calls can have several return values.